 The way art can transform the city is the theme that knits together the key moments of Orienta 7, an art event organized in Oujda, Morocco from October 10 to November 30, 2019.
 Orienta’s curator, Azzeddine Abdelouahabi is an artist and art critic who lives between Amiens (France) and Oujda (Morocco).
 To show art’s potential for social and spatial subversion, he invited local and international artists to remap the city in a new way.
 Their artworks coalesce into narratives that unlock the parallel between the intimate and the global.

 A vast range of media (from painting and sculpture to installation and art-video, digital art, photography and political activism presented as art) are used by artists as a way to expand the limits of representational art and to bring art to life in new spaces in the city.
-The curator conceived each of the locations of the event as one of the seventh provinces imagined by medieval geographer and traveler Charif Al-Idrissi in his map of the world.
+The curator conceived each of the locations of the event as one of the seven provinces imagined by medieval geographer and traveler Charif Al-Idrissi in his map of the world.
 He distributed the artists among seven venues between the medina (the old city) and la ville nouvelle (the new city).